Pranay1010/Pradakshana-Support/privacy.md

 # Pradakshana – Privacy Policy
 _Last updated: October 28, 2025_

-Pradakshana (“the App”) is developed by **Pranay Kammari** (“we”, “us”, or “our”).
+Pradakshana (“the App”) is developed by **Pranay Kammari** .
 This document explains how we handle your information when you use the App.

 ---